tymyrddin/red-app/source/docs/pal/cors.md

 8. Go to **Access log**
 9. Copy the administrator's API key, and enter it as solution to the lab.

-#### Exploitability

-To exploit this vulnerability, an attacker would have to create an exploit from a well-know template script.
-Then, the attacker would need to convince the administrator into visiting the page with the exploit, potentially giving the attacker access to the administrator's account and all associated privileges and resources.

-#### Impact

-The attacker could disable account notifications, enable 2FA to lock them out, and transfer their data to an arbitrary address.

-#### Remediation

-An attacker can directly forge a request from any trusted origin.
-Apply protections to sensitive data, such as authentication and session management, in addition to configuring CORS.

 ## Practitioner

 ### CORS vulnerability with trusted insecure protocols